Parliamentary.ai

 • Prohibition of Higher Tariffs for Existing Customers: Energy suppliers will be legally required to offer renewing customers a tariff no higher than what new customers would pay, including those found through price comparison websites.

-• Assessment of Impact on Vulnerable Customers: The Gas and Electricity Markets Authority (GEMA) must assess how energy pricing affects vulnerable customers (financially or otherwise) and take steps to protect them if needed, using powers under the Gas Act 1986 and the Electricity Act 1989.
+• Impact on Vulnerable Customers: The Gas and Electricity Markets Authority (GEMA) must assess how energy pricing affects vulnerable customers (financially or otherwise) and take steps to protect them if necessary, using powers under existing Gas and Electricity Acts.

-• Cheapest Tariff Messaging Rules: Suppliers must clearly advertise the cheapest tariff available to a customer, regardless of whether it's offered by the supplier itself, an affiliate, or a different company.
-This information must be included in their messaging about their cheapest tariffs.
+• Cheapest Tariff Messaging: Energy suppliers must clearly communicate the cheapest tariff available to a customer, regardless of whether it's offered by the supplier, an affiliate, or a different company.
+This information must be included in their messaging about tariffs.

-The bill applies to England, Wales, and Scotland and comes into effect immediately upon passage.
+The bill applies to England, Wales, and Scotland and comes into force immediately upon passage.

 Government Spending